cv-library/cv-library.github.io/_posts/2014-10-08-debugging-haproxy-via-git-bisect.md

 suffers if we disable this option.

-We were then able to confirm that the problem did not show under haproxy 1.4.25, which we were using previously.
-Studying the traffic using Wireshark did not show anything obvious, and we confirmed that the issue persisted on haproxy's master branch.
+We were then able to confirm that the problem did not show under HAProxy 1.4.25, which we were using previously.
+Studying the traffic using Wireshark did not show anything obvious, and we confirmed that the issue persisted on HAProxy's master branch.

 Since we were really stuck by this point, we resorted to a [git bisect](http://git-scm.com/docs/git-bisect).
 This took a few goes to get right, but we ended up with a script like